Happy New Year!

 (*and other genres!)

-I’m talking about my impressions from the RWA® 2012 National Conference in Anaheim at the Mid-Willamette Valley RWA Blog.
-Come on over and join the conversation!
+I’m talking about conflict today over at the Mid-Willamette Valley RWA blog.
+Drop by and join in the conversation!